From Hardship to Lasting Hope.

 Program Updates

 • The Foundation plans to implement complementary programs to the existing cancer screening program implemented by Heart for Hue and their associated partners, targeting the four communes in the Central Provinces of Vietnam — A’Luoi Town, Hong Kim, Hong Bac, and Quang Nam.
-The Inaugural program is planned for Summer 2026.

-• This inaugural program will complement existing cancer screening and support programs for Agent Orange-affected individuals by introducing wraparound services across the foundation’s three core pillars: Fight to end hunger, healthcare access, and educating children.
+This inaugural program will complement existing cancer screening and support programs for Agent Orange-affected individuals by introducing wraparound services across the foundation’s three core pillars: Fight to end hunger, healthcare access, and educating children.

 • In response to these challenges, Hearts for Hue, in partnership with Hue Central Hospital and A Lưới Medical Center, and with funding from the D.O.V.E.
 Fund, launched the program “Empowering Health and Well-being for Agent Orange-Affected Individuals in A Lưới District.”
 To date, over 1,000 individuals were screened for cancer, with 64% receiving a definitive diagnosis and follow-up care.
 The project continues to provide vital medical support, with the goal of reaching all affected individuals in the district.